-Strategic Exploration of Economic Mitigation through Renewable Energy
+Strategic Exploration of Economic Mitigation Potentials through Renewables (ExploRE)

-Title: Strategic Exploration of Economic Mitigation Potential through Renewables (ExploRE)
+Title: Strategic Exploration of Economic Mitigation Potentials through Renewables (ExploRE)

-Lead executing agency: Directorate General of New, Renewable Energy, and Energy Conservation (DG NREEC), Ministry of Energy and Mineral Resources, Republic of Indonesia
+Lead executing agency: Directorate General of New, Renewable Energy, and Energy Conservation, Ministry of Energy and Mineral Resources, Republic of Indonesia

-Indonesia has committed itself to achieving specific climate targets following the COP 21 Paris Agreement in 2015.
-Here, under the Nationally Determined Contributions (NDCs), Indonesia aims to reduce greenhouse gas emissions by 29 per cent by 2030, or even 41 per cent with international support.
-Under these NDCs, the energy sector in itself is expected to contribute to reducing 314 million tonnes of CO2.
-As an effort towards the goal, stakeholders in Indonesia are currently working on the deployment strategy of renewable energy technology, both from a technical and economic point of view.
+Indonesia has committed itself to achieving specific climate goals in line with the 2015 Paris Agreement (COP 21).
+Under the Nationally Determined Contributions (NDCs), Indonesia aims to reduce its greenhouse gas emissions by 29 per cent by 2030, or by as much as 41 per cent with international support.
+The energy sector is expected to contribute to a CO2 reduction of 314 million tonnes.
+In a joint effort to reach this goal, stakeholders in Indonesia are currently working on a strategy for the deployment of renewable energy technology that will bring both technical and economic benefits.